asset.accessibilityText

 Aerostar International was established in 1986 as a wholly-owned subsidiary of Raven Industries, carrying on everything which Raven was at its inception.
 The technologies and expertise of Raven’s scientific ballooning history were transferred to Aerostar.
 By leveraging engineering expertise, manufacturing knowledge, and a thirst for innovation, Aerostar revolutionized its product lines.

+From 2012 to 2021, Aerostar partnered with Loon, LLC (formerly known as Project Loon), a subsidiary of Alphabet Inc. to develop of an autonomous constellation of high-altitude balloons for communications.
 Aerostar leveraged the Loon partnership and 65 years history of balloon expertise to design and build the Thunderhead stratospheric platform.
-Most notably, Aerostar developed the Thunderstorm system to navigate balloons in the stratosphere capable of finding and maintaining station above designated areas by changing altitude to catch winds.
+Most notably, Aerostar developed the Thunderstorm Balloon System capable navigating to find and maintain station above designated areas by changing altitude to catch winds in the stratosphere.

 These high altitude balloons, at 100,000 to 150,000 feet altitudes, carried capsules holding mice, monkeys, and even cosmic ray measuring devices that served as key proving ground for establishing man's compatibility in space.